rocheio/foldercompare/README.md

 [Download the program here][exe-download]

+For a detailed description of how and why, check out my [blog post][blog]

 ## About

 Uses the Python standard library package [`filecmp`][filecmp] to do the comparison and [`tkinter`][tkinter] to build the GUI.
 [PyInstaller][pyinstaller] is used to package the script into an executable.